-The view is lovely (someone else paid for me to go to the top), but when all is said and done, you can get amazing, totally free views of London elsewhere.
+The view is lovely (someone else paid for me to go to the top), but when all is said and done, you can get amazing, totally free, and unique views of London elsewhere.
 So why pay?

 This skyscraper is tall and the views are lovely so if you have the money to spend, then go for it.
 Do whatever makes you and your Instagram tribe happy.

 Visit on a bright, sunny day and you can savor an enchanting view of London from the cocktail bar, which is much nicer and quieter than the main viewing platform.

 The cocktail bar isn’t at the VERY top of the building and sure, the cocktails are DUMB expensive, but for what you pay to enter, might as well live a little.

 Skip the long AF queues and head to the cocktail bar where you can relax with a drink while really enjoying the view instead of hurrying to snag a quick snap before some kid has a volcanic level meltdown that pierces through your eardrum.

 When photographing the London Eye, you have two options.

 You can either pay a ridiculous amount of money to ride to the top of the London Eye ($35.94 for an advance ticket to be precise.
 Which you’ll need since the lines can stretch out as far as the EYE can see.
 Get it?
 Yup, gotta love a lame pun), or you can be cheap like me and photograph the London Eye from across the Thames in the ever charming, Victoria Tower Gardens.